 Benefits of Using a Water Softener

-It’s inexpensive to use a water softener.
+It’s economical to run a water softener.
 It consumes less than $3 in electricity year-round.2

 A water softener only needs about 2.5 pounds of salt.
 That’s 80 percent less salt than dial-style softeners.

-Soft water can make cleaning easier, help your appliances work longer and help you avoid plumbing clogs.
+Soft water can make cleaning more effortless, help your appliances work longer and help you avoid plumbing clogs.

 Clog-Free Plumbing and Fixtures

-Soft water helps water flow easily in plumbing.
-Hard water causes mineral sediment to accumulate in your pipes and fixtures.
-This can lead to clogs and reduced water pressure.
+Soft water helps water flow smoothly in plumbing.
+Hard water causes mineral deposits to build up in your pipes and fixtures.
+This can lead to clogs and lower water pressure.

 Over time, hard water can cause minerals to become concentrated in your washing machine and dishwasher.

 The mineral deposits in hard water make limescale when they get hot.
-This can cover the heating elements in your appliances, decreasing life span and efficiency.
+This can coat the heating elements in your appliances, reducing life span and efficiency.

-As a result, your appliances may need regular service or need to be replaced earlier.
+As a result, your appliances may need frequent repairs or need to be replaced earlier.

 Efficient Water Heaters